Google Trends

 1. Go to Google Trends: Visit trends.google.com.
 2. Enter a Search Term: Type in a stock symbol (e.g., "NVIDIA stock") or a general term (e.g., "inflation").
 3. Set Parameters: * Region: Choose "United States" or "Worldwide" depending on the asset's scope. * Time Range: Select "Past 12 months" for trend analysis or "Past 5 years" for long-term cycles. * Category: Filter by "Finance" to remove irrelevant searches.
 4. Analyze the Chart: Look for spikes (sudden interest) and divergences (price rising but interest falling).
 5. Compare Terms: Use the "+ Compare" feature to see how interest in one asset (e.g., "Gold") compares to another (e.g., "Bitcoin").

-One of the most famous applications of Google Trends in finance is tracking the price of Bitcoin. **The Correlation:** * In late 2017, the search term "Bitcoin" hit a popularity score of 100. * **Price Action:** Bitcoin's price peaked at nearly $20,000 in December 2017, coinciding almost perfectly with the peak in search volume. * **The Aftermath:** As search interest waned throughout 2018 (dropping below 20), the price of Bitcoin entered a "crypto winter," falling to around $3,000. **Interpretation:** * High search volume indicated "maximum hype" or retail euphoria—a classic contrarian sell signal. * Low search volume indicated capitulation and disinterest—often a good time for long-term accumulation.
+One of the most famous applications of Google Trends in finance is tracking the price of Bitcoin.
+Because Bitcoin is a retail-heavy asset with significant speculative interest, search volume often mirrors the boom-and-bust cycles of the cryptocurrency market.
+The Correlation: In late 2017, the search term "Bitcoin" hit a popularity score of 100.
+This coincided almost perfectly with Bitcoin's price peak near $20,000 in December 2017.
+Price Action: As search volume peaked, it indicated that retail euphoria had reached its maximum level.
+Everyone from cab drivers to family members was suddenly searching for "how to buy Bitcoin," a classic sign of a market top.
+The Aftermath: As search interest waned throughout 2018 (dropping below a score of 20), the price of Bitcoin entered a "crypto winter," falling to around $3,000.
+The lack of new searchers meant a lack of new capital flowing into the market.
+Interpretation: High search volume indicated "maximum hype" or retail euphoria—a classic contrarian sell signal.
+Low search volume indicated capitulation and disinterest—often a good time for long-term accumulation.

 FAQs